University of Victoria Faculty of Law

-The University of Victoria Faculty of Law is a law school at the University of Victoria in Victoria, British Columbia, Canada.
+The University of Victoria Faculty of Law, commonly referred to as UVic Law, is a law school at the University of Victoria in Victoria, British Columbia, Canada.
 The school grants JD, JID, LLM, and PhD degrees in law.

+The law school’s alumni include one Justice of the Supreme Court of Canada, two Attorneys General of British Columbia, two federal Cabinet ministers, the 51st Mayor of Victoria, and the first woman to serve as permanent Leader of the Opposition in Nova Scotia.
+The current dean of UVic Law is Freya Kodar.

+UVic Law has around 375 students in its JD and JD/JID programs.
+With about 125 first-year seats and approximately 1,350 applicants annually, the school has an acceptance rate of around 9%.

 Reputation

 The school was consistently ranked as one of the top law schools in Canada by Canadian Lawyer Magazine's Report Card on Canadian Law Schools before the magazine reformed the report card to cease ranking schools, being ranked #1 in Canada for the years 2001, 2002, 2003, and 2005.
 Maclean's 2013 ranking of Canadian common law schools placed the school seventh out of 16.

 Admission and student body

 About 105 students are enrolled each year.
 The LSAT is required for admission to the school.
 55% of the students are women, and 29% are visible minorities.

 Additionally, the UVic Law School was also behind the first run of the Akitsiraq Law School, the only law school program to operate in Nunavut.
 The program involved University of Victoria professors spending rotating semesters in Iqaluit to teach a full curriculum of law school classes.
 The first run of the program graduated 11 Inuit lawyers in 2005, significantly increasing the number of lawyers in Nunavut.